joomengine/jcb-documentation/040-Adding-Helper-Structures-to-any-JCB-component.md

 Admin Views has this new admin view called 'Help Document'.
 JCB have this Demo Component by default.
 To demonstrate it: This Demo Component is opened and a Helper structure is added to it.
 Presently it does not have any Helper structure.
 It is just a Demo Component with only a few structures.[00:03:28](https://www.youtube.com/watch?v=nw9YPu9emws&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m28s) It only has that Admin View and one view called 'Look'.
 It does not have a Custom view, but it got a Site view called 'Looks' and 'Looking'.
 First, go to the Admin Views and click '+' to add another row.
 We are going to add the View - Help Documents, the support icon.

 If this un-ticked problem shows up, just close that and open it again and all those tick boxes will be in place.
-As Repeatable fields will be phased out and you will end up working with sub forms in future.<<<<<<<<
+Repeatable fields will be phased out and you will end up working with sub forms in future.<<<<<<<<